toddnguyen47/saved-games/ROMS/FE8/ChangeList.md

     maxing that out near 20/19 or 20/20, his SKL increased by 2 which he should max around 20/15, and his SPD is increased by 3 so he can max it around 20/15, as well.
 I feel like those levels should reflect where his stats should be maxed, instead of it nearing maxing out only at 20/10.
+- Falcoknight
+  - Initial SWD Level: E → D
+  - Max SKL: 25 → 28
+  - Max SPD: 28 → 30
+  - **EXPLANATION:** Falcoknights are significantly weaker than Wyvern Knights.
+Buffing up their Max SKL and SPD to be more in line to Swordmaster's, and buff their STR to match Wyvern Knight's.
+    In a way, Falcoknights should be similar to Swordmaster: they are fast, mobile units that do not hit hard but hit often.
+Hopefully with increased SKL and SPD caps, they reflect that play pattern more.
 - General
   - Can no longer use swords.
   - Axe starting level: E → D